 Large car carrier ships traverse the oceans every day.
 Most arrive with their cargo intact and all pickups and deliveries are made without incident.
-However, there are accidents that happen at sea.
-Early in 2017 Nationwide Auto Services was informed of a fire at sea damaging an unknown number of vehicles.
+However, there are accidents that happen at sea, including a ship fire that caused vehicle damage.
+Early in 2017, Nationwide Auto Services was informed of a fire at sea damaging an unknown number of vehicles.
 In this case, the vehicles affected were not new cars but instead the personal cars of military personnel living abroad.

 NAS was contacted mainly because of our lengthy relationship with the insurer and our ability to adapt our processes and work force to unusual situations.
 We were specifically asked to perform “vehicle inspections, remediation & classification”.
 This is the type of project NAS is uniquely qualified for.
 NAS leadership, with the support of the home office, can develop a strategy for executing the requirements of the situation.